 Dash has seen a rapid increase in price since its founding in 2014.
 At the beginning of 2017, Dash priced at just $10.
 In less than one year, it surpassed $300.
 While it did not quite maintain this price range consistently, it did manage to stay within the top 15 cryptocurrencies rather steadily.

 In September of 2018, Dash placed at number eleven at $1,587,161,943 on the cryptocurrency market capitalization charts.
-While nobody is sure when it comes to making a Dash price prediction, their team plans to develop further integrations, more user options, and enhance their user experience in the future.
+Their team plans to develop further integrations, more user options, and enhance their user experience in the future.
 Examine a Dash coin price chart for insight into the coin’s past trends.

 Firstly, users must download or purchase a secure, trusted wallet that supports this cryptocurrency.
 Available wallet types are mobile, desktop, paper, or hardware.